Joe Randa

 Joseph Gregory Randa (/ˈrændə/; born December 18, 1969) is an American former Major League Baseball player.
 He was primarily a third baseman during his career.
-His nickname is "the Joker" due to his resemblance to the comic book character in Batman and his ever-present smile, especially during his plate appearances.
-It was given to him by Tony Muser, the Kansas City Royals manager during Randa's second tour with the ballclub.
-This had resulted from Muser having to constantly answer questions about why Randa was always smiling.
-"I'd tell them that's not a smile, it's his normal look", Muser explained.
+His nickname is "the Joker" due to his resemblance to the comic book character in Batman and his ever-present smile.

 Early life

 Randa attended Kettle Moraine High School in Wales, Wisconsin, lettering in football, basketball, baseball, and tennis.
 Randa's #12 was retired by the Lasers.
 He is also a member of the Kettle Moraine Laser Trailblazer Hall of Fame.

 Professional career

 Randa played minor league for the Eugene Emeralds.
 He made his major league debut in with the Kansas City Royals, playing in 34 games.
 He played the next three seasons as a competitive third baseman with three different teams, hitting .303, .302, and .254 for the Royals, Pittsburgh Pirates, and Detroit Tigers, respectively.